mxento/random-life-tips/random-life-tips.md

 **Start Investing Early**
 Compound interesting is amazing thing, get into investing early.
 [Ben Franklin Knows](http://www.mymoneyblog.com/ben-franklin-compound-interest.html) as soon as you start making money.
 Your older self will thank you for it years down the road.
 23.09.2016

+**Listen to Podcasts**
+Listen to Podcasts on your commute to work.
+It's like reading books while driving.